Capital punishment in Australia: Public opinion

-In Australia capital punishment was banned on a state-by-state basis through the 20th century.
+In Australia, capital punishment was banned on a state-by-state basis through the 20th century.
 Despite the ban, polls have indicated varying support for the reintroduction of the practice.
 After the (wrongful) conviction of Lindy Chamberlain for murdering her baby Azaria there was a surge in demands that she be hanged.
 The overturning of her conviction caused a short-lived drop in support for the death penalty.
 A 2005 Bulletin poll showed that most Australians supported capital punishment.
 The Australian National University's 2007 Electoral Survey found that 44 per cent of people thought the death penalty should be reintroduced, while only 38 per cent disagreed.
-In the recent case of the Bali bombers, then prime minister John Howard stated that Australians expected their execution by Indonesia.
+In the 2002 case of the Bali bombers, then prime minister John Howard stated that Australians expected their execution by Indonesia.

 On occasion the issue of capital punishment is published in the media or is subject to media and public support and scrutiny.
 Most occasions where capital punishment is brought up in the media, it is regarding current cases of intense media coverage regarding murder, rape and in extreme circumstances such as terrorism.
-On various occasions, the media and public express support for capital punishment for the most heinous of crimes including mass murder such as in the cases of the Milat Backpacker Murders and the Bryant Port Arthur massacre, in which a total of 42 people were killed stirring strong emotions as to whether or not to reintroduce the death penalty.
+On various occasions, the media and public express support for capital punishment for the most heinous of crimes including mass murder such as in the cases of the Milat Backpacker Murders and the Bryant Port Arthur massacre, in which a total of 35 people were killed stirring strong emotions as to whether or not to reintroduce the death penalty.
 However, no person of significant stature or influence has advocated the death penalty for quite some time since the last execution in 1967.
-The death penalty was completely abolished in Australia with the Crimes Legislation Amendment (Torture Prohibition and Death Penalty Abolition) Bill 2009 passing the Australian Senate without amendments in March 2010.

 In 2009 a public opinion survey was conducted by Roy Morgan Research where responders were given the question: "In your opinion, should the penalty for murder be death or imprisonment?"
 The surveyors conducted the poll for people from 14 and onwards in age with around 687 people completing the survey for publication.
 The results of the poll are as follows:

-In 2014 another public opinion survey was conducted by Roy Morgan Research where responders were given the question: "If a person is convicted of a terrorist act in Australia which kills someone should the penalty be death?”
+In 2014 another public opinion survey was conducted by Roy Morgan Research where responders were given the question: "If a person is convicted of a terrorist act in Australia which kills someone should the penalty be death?"
 The surveyors conducted the poll with a cross-section of 1,307 Australians.
 The poll showed a small majority of Australians (52.5%) favoured the death penalty for deadly terrorist acts in Australia while 47.5% did not.